Version 1 (2012-2014)

 Cherchez La Femme (2014)

 MADE TO BREAK developed its preliminary work with Devin Hoff playing electric bass in June of 2011 for the 3rd Okka Festival, and the group toured Europe in November of that year, to prepare to record their first albums in Lisbon.
 The band returned to Europe from February 28th until March 10th, 2013, to play a series of concerts featuring music from their first recordings (the LP, Lacerba, and CD, Provoke), which were issued by Clean Feed.
 The ensemble also worked on new compositions during these performances, and recorded in Vienna at the conclusion that tour.
 This material was released by Trost in early 2014, on the album called Cherchez La Femme.
 Jasper Stadhouders replaced Hoff on MADE TO BREAK’s U.S. tour in April of that year, and this solidified the creative energy and dynamics of the band.
-The group then returned to Europe in November to record their next album for Trost, which will be released in October of 2015.
+The group then returned to Europe in November to record their next album for Trost, which is entitled, Before The Code, and was released in October of 2015.
+In April of 2016 the ensemble mounted its second North American tour, which included a special recording project in Nashville and with Nate Wooley (trumpet), and C. Spencer Yeh (on violin, voice, and electronics); at the conclusion of that trip they made a new album for Trost in Chicago with Bob Weston; entitled, Trébuchet, it will be released in the autumn of 2017.
+That material was further developed during the group’s European tour during October of 2016; the band will return to Europe to tour and record their next music in November of 2017.
+In addition to the recent studio recordings issued by Trost, Vandermark released three live albums on the digital imprint of Audiographic Records, Systems vs. Artifacts, in late 2016, called Before the Code: Live, N N N, and Dispatch To The Sea.

-This radical and groove-based ensemble has repeatedly amazed audiences wherever and whenever they perform- whether on festivals, in jazz venues, or rock clubs- and will tour Europe in the autumn of 2015 and in the United States in the spring of 2016, again working on new material and then recording the next exciting developments in MADE TO BREAKS’s aesthetics.
+This radical and groove-based ensemble has repeatedly amazed audiences wherever and whenever they perform- whether on festivals, in jazz venues, or rock clubs.

 Tim Daisy (percussion) has been an active member of Chicago’ s creative music scene since moving there in 1997.
 He has performed, composed, recorded, and toured with many of the city’s celebrated musicians and ensembles, including the Engines, KLANG, the Rempis Percussion Quartet, the Resonance Ensemble, and the Vandermark 5.
 In addition, Tim maintains an active composing schedule, writing for his own bands (such as Vox Arcana and Group 4-34) as well as contributing music to a number of collaborative projects- including chamber groups, jazz ensembles, dance, and film.
 He has had the fortunate experience to perform and record with many great improvisers both from around the world, including: Fred Anderson, Jim Baker, Jeb Bishop, Magnus Broo, Xavier Charles, James Falzone, Erik Friedlander, Per-Ake Homlander, Fred Lonberg-Holm, Nate McBride, Joe McPhee, Dave Rempis, Steve Swell, Mikolaj Trzaska, Havard Wiik, Waclaw Zimpel, and Michael Zerang.
 Besides a regular concert schedule in Chicago, Tim has toured throughout North America and Europe, and has performed at numerous international music festivals.